African Americans: Dance

 African Americans have also had an important role in American dance.
 Bill T. Jones, a prominent modern choreographer and dancer, has included historical African American themes in his work, particularly in the piece "Last Supper at Uncle Tom's Cabin/The Promised Land".
 Likewise, Alvin Ailey's artistic work, including his "Revelations" based on his experience growing up as an African American in the South during the 1930s, has had a significant influence on modern dance.
-Another form of dance, Stepping, is an African American tradition whose performance and competition has been formalized through the traditionally Black fraternities and sororities at universities.
+Another form of dance, stepping, is an African American tradition whose performance and competition has been formalized through the traditionally Black fraternities and sororities at universities.

+Sports

 Literature and academics

 Many African American authors have written stories, poems, and essays influenced by their experiences as African Americans.
 African American literature is a major genre in American literature.
 Famous examples include Langston Hughes, James Baldwin, Richard Wright, Zora Neale Hurston, Ralph Ellison, Nobel Prize winner Toni Morrison, and Maya Angelou.

 African American inventors have created many widely used devices in the world and have contributed to international innovation.
 Norbert Rillieux created the technique for converting sugar cane juice into white sugar crystals.
 Moreover, Rillieux left Louisiana in 1854 and went to France, where he spent ten years working with the Champollions deciphering Egyptian hieroglyphics from the Rosetta Stone.
 Most slave inventors were nameless, such as the slave owned by the Confederate President Jefferson Davis who designed the ship propeller used by the Confederate navy.

 By 1913, over 1,000 inventions were patented by Black Americans.
 Among the most notable inventors were Jan Matzeliger, who developed the first machine to mass-produce shoes, and Elijah McCoy, who invented automatic lubrication devices for steam engines.
 Granville Woods had 35 patents to improve electric railway systems, including the first system to allow moving trains to communicate.
 Garrett A. Morgan developed the first automatic traffic signal and gas mask.

 Lewis Howard Latimer invented an improvement for the incandescent light bulb.
 More recent inventors include Frederick McKinley Jones, who invented the movable refrigeration unit for food transport in trucks and trains.
-Lloyd Quarterman worked with six other Black scientists on the creation of the atomic bomb (code named the Manhattan Project.)
-Quarterman also helped develop the first nuclear reactor, which was used in the atomically powered submarine called the Nautilus.
+Lloyd Quarterman worked with six other Black scientists on the creation of the atomic bomb (code named the Manhattan Project) and helped develop the first nuclear reactor.

-A few other notable examples include the first successful open heart surgery, performed by Dr. Daniel Hale Williams, and the air conditioner, patented by Frederick McKinley Jones.
-Dr. Mark Dean holds three of the original nine patents on the computer on which all PCs are based.
-More current contributors include Otis Boykin, whose inventions included several novel methods for manufacturing electrical components that found use in applications such as guided missile systems and computers, and Colonel Frederick Gregory, who was not only the first Black astronaut pilot but the person who redesigned the cockpits for the last three space shuttles.
-Gregory was also on the team that pioneered the microwave instrumentation landing system.
+As part of the preservation of their culture, African Americans have continuously launched their own publications and publishing houses, such as Robert Sengstacke Abbott, founder of the Chicago Defender newspaper, and Carter G. Woodson, the founder of Black History Month who spent over thirty years documenting and publishing African American history in journals and books.
+The Johnson Publishing Company, founded by John H. Johnson in 1942, is a National Historic Landmark.